Jerusalem stone: History

 According to Israeli geologist Ithamar Perath, residents of Jerusalem in antiquity built their homes from Jerusalem stone quarried in the city and used the pit that remained as a cistern to collect rainwater beneath the home.
-Ancient quarries around Jerusalem include the site of the bus station in East Jerusalem, Rehov Hamadregot in Nahlaot and the Garden Tomb.
+Ancient quarries around Jerusalem include locations that are now the East Jerusalem bus station, Rehov Hamadregot in Nahlaot, and the Garden Tomb.
 The remains of ancient quarries can also be seen near Yemin Moshe, in the Sanhedria neighborhood, and elsewhere.

 Municipal laws in Jerusalem require that all buildings be faced with local Jerusalem stone.
-The ordinance dates back to the British Mandate and the governorship of Sir Ronald Storrs and was part of a master plan for the city drawn up in 1918 by Sir William McLean, then city engineer of Alexandria.
-Ironically, at the time of the siege of Jerusalem, during the 1947–1949 Palestine war, it was noted that that requirement to use Jerusalem stone in new construction had limited the damage caused by the shelling during the siege.
+The ordinance dates back to the British Mandate and the governorship of Sir Ronald Storrs It was originally part of the city master plan drawn up in 1918 by Sir William McLean, who had been city engineer of Alexandria at that time.
+It was noted that that requirement to use Jerusalem stone in new construction had limited the damage caused by the shelling in the Battle for Jerusalem during the 1948 Palestine war.

-In 1923, Aharon Grebelsky established the country's first Jewish-owned "marble" quarry in Jerusalem (actually of mizzi stone, since there is no marble in Israel).
-Grebelsky's son Yechiel expanded the business, employing over 100 workers, including quarriers, stonemasons, fabricators and installers.
+Aharon Grebelsky established the country's first Jewish-owned quarry in Jerusalem in 1923.
+His son Yechiel expanded the business to employ over 100 workers, including quarriers, stonemasons, fabricators and installers.
 The company inaugurated a new factory in Mitzpe Ramon in January 2000.

-In 2000, there were 650 stone-cutting enterprises run by Palestinians in the West Bank, producing a varied range of pink, sand, golden, and off-white bricks and tiles.
+There were 650 stone-cutting enterprises run by Palestinians in the West Bank as of 2000, producing a varied range of pink, sand, golden, and off-white bricks and tiles.